- Use click, custom, and pageview events to track visitor behaviors on your site.

 Pageview events are tracked automatically for each page that you set up.

 Like pages, events are restricted to individual projects.
-This means that you'll set up, track, and manage events in a single project (unless your plan includes cross-project events).
+This means that you'll set up, track, and manage events in a single project (unless your Optimizely X plan includes cross-project events).

 After you add an event to a campaign or experiment, it's called a metric.
-Metrics help you measure differences in visitor behavior, based on changes you make to your site in a variation in a experiment or personalized experience.
+Metrics are displayed on your Results page and help you measure differences in visitor behavior, based on changes you make to your site in a variation in a experiment or personalized experience.

 Learn more about how to: